ECU File Analysis

 The vehicle itself is quite possibly running normally, with no illuminated dashboard warnings.

-A modification such as this is routinely carried out on diesel vehicles whose Adblue systems are notoriously unreliable.
-This, compounded by a sluggish supply chain of vital spare parts, often leaves owners feeling that they have no choice but to simply delete it.
+A modification such as this is routinely carried out on diesel vehicles with notoriously unreliable Adblue systems.
+Additionally, a sluggish supply chain of vital spare parts often leaves owners feeling that they have no choice but to simply delete it.

-Adblue is one of the emissions systems most commonly disabled, with DPF and EGR deletion also routinely carried out on passenger cars and light commercial vehicles.
+Adblue is one of the emissions systems most commonly disabled.
+DPF and EGR deletion is also routinely carried out on passenger cars and light commercial vehicles.

 What next?

-In the example above, you have discovered that the Adblue system has been disabled and, in all likelihood, been physically unplugged; and that the ECU calibration has been adapted so that the car still runs correctly with no illuminated warning lamps on the dashboard.
+In this example, you have discovered that the Adblue system has been disabled and probably physically unplugged.
+The ECU calibration has been adapted so that the car still runs correctly with no illuminated warning lamps on the dashboard.
 So how do you return this car to standard condition..?

-Fortunately, we can provide you with a stock calibration file.
-Once this has been programmed into the ECU, a diagnostic scan will reveal the same DTCs you have seen listed in our analysis, allowing you to carry out the necessary repairs to missing or altered hardware, should this be the route that you wish to take.
-Or you might, at this juncture, decide that dealing with this particular vehicle is not economically viable, and so reject it as a trade-in.
+It is possible to request an original calibration file and to rewrite the ECU to standard.
+Subsequently, a diagnostic scan will reveal the same DTCs you have seen listed in our analysis.
+Repairs to missing or altered hardware can now be undertaken, should this be the route that you wish to take.
+Or you might, at this juncture, decide that dealing with this particular vehicle is not economically viable, and reject it as a trade-in.

-Sending it for further investigation means that it will be looked over by a human, whose expertise lies in examining ECU calibration data.
-They will be able to make manual comparisons with files taken from the same type of vehicle and ECU, but with a variation in software.
+Sending it for further investigation means that it will be examined by a human, whose expertise is in ECU calibration.
+They can make comparisons with files taken from the same type of vehicle and ECU, but with a variation in software.

-It is this variation which has stopped it from being matched within our database; or that the alterations that have been carried out are enough to flag it as modified, but they have been done in such a way that automatic analysis has not been possible.
+This variation has stopped it from being matched within our database.
+Alternatively, the alterations that have been carried out are enough to flag it as modified, but they have been done in such a way that automatic analysis has not been possible.